Efrat19/webscraping/README.md

 # webscraping
-scrape yad2 and missim to get average price for apartments by gush helka Solving captcha check in missim website
+scrape yad2 and missim to get average price for apartments by gush helka. <br>
+Solving captcha check in missim website